SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

             * Patron of culture and arts
                 * Compiled collection of Chinese work
                 * Supressed anti-Manchu, anti-Confucion, and heretics by burning them
+* Extended Chinese model of leadership + united the Chinese Mongols Uighurs and Tibetans
 *